Jiejia-Shi/animal-nest/README.md

 With this vision, I developed Animal Nest, a platform built using Java and WeChat Mini Program, to bridge the gap between students and volunteers in caring for homeless animals on campus.

 # What it does

+Animal Information: Volunteers can upload basic details about homeless animals, and students can browse this information.
+Students can also save their favorite animals to track their conditions.

+Posting: Students can share their experiences with these animals, as well as like and comment on other posts.

+Notices: Volunteers can post important updates, educational content, and announcements about association activities.

+Feedback: Students can report the condition of homeless animals to volunteers, helping them stay informed and provide timely assistance.